Fighting their way out of England’s cold, conformist, consumerist majority come The OutCiders.

 Friday ticket holders will be able to access the site from 2pm on Friday 2nd August until 9pm that evening.
 On Saturday 3rd August the gates will re-open at 9am for all other ticket holders.
 Sunday gate opening is 11am.
 Please note that the gates will close for entry at 9pm on Saturday night and 4pm on Sunday afternoon.

 There will be two stages – The Shearing Shed & The Agricultural Shed.
-Both are large barns so whatever the weather you will have a dry comfortable music experience.
+Both are large barns so whatever the weather you will have a dry, comfortable music experience.
 There will be over 30 acts playing on the two stages.
-The stages are quite close together and each stage will alternate so you can see all the fantastic acts we have lined up.
+The stages are very close together and each stage will alternate so you can see all the fantastic acts we have lined up.

 As well as the live music there will be a bar serving the best local ciders, ales & a selection of spirits and soft drinks.
 Food will be served by Fernhill Farm throughout the festival starting each day with a great breakfast menu and then moving on to some hearty meals and snacks, of which most will have been grown or reared on the farm.
 Prices will be very reasonable – pints of cider or ale start at only £3.50

-There will be a good choice of vegetarian food also with vegan options available.
+There will be a good choice of vegetarian food with vegan options available.
 All the vegetarian food is prepared separately from the other food.

 You may bring a reasonable amount of your own food and drink for personal consumption on the camp-site but only food and drink purchased at OutCider may be consumed in the festival area.
 No Glass bottles will be allowed onto the site – this includes food jars/containers.
 Supporting the bar is vital to keeping ticket and bar prices down.
 Personal alcohol limits on entry to campsite are 12 cans beer/cider or 3 litres of wine/cider (boxes only).

 The cost for parking will be £10 per vehicle.
 We would encourage you to travel with as many people as safely possible in one vehicle – it is better for the environment you know :).